Butter Bean Hummus

 Are butter beans and lima beans the same?

 Regardless of what you call them, these large white beans get their names from being creamy and “buttery” texture (hence the name butter beans).
-These are great for making hummus, soup or stews.

-Can you use dried butter beans to make hummus?
+Can I use dried butter beans?

-You will need to cook the butter beans first.
+Cook the butter beans first.
 I do this in the instant pot.
 1 pound of butter beans + 6 cups of water.
 High pressure for 31 minutes, allow to naturally release pressure.

 Be sure to drain the liquid the beans were cooked in.
 I find that draining the beans from this cooking liquid helps to make them more digestible.